-- CERTIFIED (INSTRUCTIONAL) EMPLOYEE An employee whose employment requires a valid professional license or certification issued by the Tennessee Department of Education. - CLASSIFIED (NON-INSTRUCTIONAL AND/OR CENTRAL OFFICE) EMPLOYEE - An employee whose employment does not require certification in accordance with the rules and regulations of the Tennessee Department of Education. - NONEXEMPT EMPLOYEE An employee who is covered by the minimum wage, overtime and timecard provisions of the Fair Labor Standards Act (Wage-Hour Law). - EXEMPT EMPLOYEE An employee who is not covered by the minimum wage and timecard provisions of the Fair Labor Standards Act (Wage-Hour Law) and who is paid on a fixed salary basis.
+- CERTIFIED (INSTRUCTIONAL) EMPLOYEE An employee whose employment requires a valid professional license or certification issued by the Tennessee Department of Education. - CLASSIFIED (NON-INSTRUCTIONAL AND/OR CENTRAL OFFICE) EMPLOYEE - An employee whose employment does not require certification in accordance with the rules and regulations of the Tennessee Department of Education. - by the minimum wage, overtime and timecard provisions of the Fair Labor Standards Act (Wage-Hour Law). - EXEMPT EMPLOYEE An employee who is not covered by the minimum wage and timecard provisions of the Fair Labor Standards Act (Wage-Hour Law) and who is paid on a fixed salary basis.